Your loved one's behavior has a cause.

 Everything caregivers ask before taking their first step toward a CALM Home.

 This is one of the most common concerns, and it's completely valid.
 The key is to make changes gradually and during calm periods — not during moments of agitation.
-Start with one small change (like replacing a bright overhead bulb with a warm lamp) and observe the response.
-The CALM Home Protocol™ is designed to be invisible to the person with dementia — they experience the benefit without feeling 'managed.'
+Most CALM elements are invisible to the person with dementia — they experience the benefit without feeling 'managed.'
+A weighted blanket, a warmer light bulb, a red plate at dinner — none of these feel like interventions.
+They just feel like comfort.

 APOE4 is a genetic variant carried by approximately 25% of the population that significantly increases Alzheimer's risk.
-Carriers are more sensitive to neuroinflammatory triggers — including VOCs from conventional cleaning products, poor air quality, and disrupted circadian rhythms.
-The CALM Home Protocol™ specifically addresses these environmental risk factors, making it especially powerful for APOE4 carriers and their families.
+Carriers are more sensitive to neuroinflammatory triggers — including VOCs from conventional cleaning products, poor air quality, and certain supplements that are beneficial for the general population but counterproductive for APOE4 carriers.
+The CALM Protocol element specifically addresses APOE4-aware supplementation.
+If you're proactively trying to prevent dementia (rather than caring for someone already diagnosed), visit HackYourAPOE4.com — that program is designed specifically for you.

 Yes!
 Jess shares in-depth guidance, room-by-room walkthroughs, and caregiver Q&A sessions on the Silver Path YouTube channel.
 Subscribe to stay current with new protocols, product reviews, and live sessions.